dynecodes/mern-ecommerce-webapp/README.md

 Visit http://localhost:3000 (or whatever ports are set) to see the app

-⚙ Usage
+## ⚙ Usage

-Users can browse products, add to cart, and checkout
+- Users can browse products, add to cart, and checkout

-Admins can log in to dashboard to manage products & orders
+- Admins can log in to dashboard to manage products & orders

-Ensure you handle environment variables securely in production
+- Ensure you handle environment variables securely in production

-🧑‍💻 Contributing
+## 🧑‍💻 Contributing

 Contributions are welcome!
 If you find bugs or want to add features:

-Fork the repository
+- Fork the repository

-Create a new branch: git checkout -b my-feature
+- Create a new branch: git checkout -b my-feature

-Make your changes & test locally
+- Make your changes & test locally

-Commit & push: git push origin my-feature
+- Commit & push: git push origin my-feature

-Open a Pull Request
+- Open a Pull Request

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
->>>>>>> 537eb9e0c6ec45c4ca22033f177a8e97dd45fddf